roytang/blog/content/photos/2018/09/1040532391582851073/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/1040532391582851073/
+title: ''
 ---

-I'm so stressed that for the first time I have an email account with double-digit unreads https://t.co/oF1FNMOFgC
+I'm so stressed that for the first time I have an email account with double-digit unreads